How to Set Up the Best Teleradiology Workstation

 3. How to Create a Comfortable Teleradiology Environment

 A comfortable environment is not only pleasant, it can also help improve your performance, concentration and even prevent illness.
-The main components you can adjust to make your teleradiology workplace more comfortable are the following:
+The main components you can adjust to make your teleradiology workplace more comfortable are: posture, device operation, lighting, and noise.

 How to Achieve Good Posture at Your Teleradiology Workstation

-• Adjustable desk: Using a heigh-adjustable desk allows you to report/work standing up and switch between standing and sitting.
+• Adjustable desk: Using a height-adjustable desk allows you to report/work standing up and switch between standing and sitting.
 This is a great option for your overall well-being and additionally keeps you fit.

 • Comfortable chair: A comfortable chair is also important.
-There are many options, I myself like to have a chair with head and lumbar support*.
+I myself like to have a chair with head and lumbar support*.
 If you´re looking for a comfortable chair, I can give you the tip to search for gaming chairs*.
 These already come with the most important features and also fit optically well into a modern teleradiology setup.

 Adding to posture, ergonomical devices and/or ergonomical handling are also important.
 They can help to reduce stress to your wrists and neck and additionally improve your posture.